Mustangs dominate World Challenge GTS class at Infineon

 [Source: World Challenge]

-- Tiger Racing announces new sponsorship for 2012 World Challenge season
+- Tiger Racing announces second Mustang Boss 302S entry for the 2012 World Challenge season

-- Ford Mustangs crash out of World Challenge race at Laguna Seca
+- Photo Gallery: Ford Mustangs qualify for World Challenge at Laguna Seca

 - Mustang race teams stage protest against SCCA World Challenge rules at Mid-Ohio